Delhi minister Rajendra Pal Gautam resigns after controversy over religious conversion event | Politics

 Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri said that Gautam had resigned due to pressure from the BJP.

-He said that only the minister's resignation is not enough and legal action should also be taken against Gautam and he should also be expelled from the party for ''condemning Hindu gods and goddesses''.
+He said legal action should also be taken against Gautam and he should be expelled from the party for ''condemning Hindu gods and goddesses''.

 ''Apart from this, resignations should also be taken from the Deputy Chief Minister Manish Sisodia and minister Satyendra Jain who are involved in corruption,'' the BJP leader said.

 ''I do not want my leader Shri Arvind Kejriwal or the party to be in any trouble because of me.
-I am a true solider of the party and I will follow the ideals shown by Baba Saheb Ambedkar and Gautam Buddh throughout my entire life,'' he said on Sunday.
+I am a true solider of the party and I will follow the ideals shown by Baba Saheb Ambedkar and Gautam Buddh throughout my entire life,'' the MLA from Seemapuri said on Sunday.

-Sources in the chief minister's office said Gautam's resignation letter has been received by the chief minister and a decision on it is pending.

-Gautam was the Minister for Social Welfare, SC and ST, Registrar of Co-operative Societies and Gurudwara Elections.
-He is an MLA from Seemapuri constituency.

 The AAP leader said he participated in the October 5 event ''as a member of a society in personal capacity'' and it had nothing to do with his party and the council of ministers.